Unitary Cuntz semigroups of ideals and quotients: Ideal structure in the category Cu-tilde

-In order to be thoroughly defined as a functor, $\nu_{max}$ should have a full subcategory of $\Cu^\sim$ consisting of countably-based and positively directed $\Cu^\sim$-semigroup as domain, that we also denote $\Cu^\sim$.
-Observe that $\Cu_1(\CatCa)$ belongs to the latter full subcategory.
-In the next theorem, we use the picture of the $\Cu_1$-semigroup described in \autoref{prg:newpicture}.
+In order to be well-defined as a functor, $\nu_{max}$ should have the full subcategory of positively directed $\Cu^\sim$-semigroups that have maximal elements as domain, that we also denote by $\Cu^\sim$.
+Observe that $\Cu_1(\CatCa_{\sr1,\sigma})$ belongs to the latter full subcategory, where $\CatCa_{\sr1,\sigma}$ is the full subcategory of separable $\CatCa$-algebras of stable rank one.